 Here is what my 9-year-old daughter worked on:

-Get a free download of the Civil War Camp Kettle Creative Writing Newspaper project!
-No purchase necessary.
-Just add it to your cart and use ICHOOSEJOY as the coupon code at checkout.
-(Ends April 30, 2018.)
+Get a download of the Civil War Camp Kettle Creative Writing Newspaper project!

 One of the most wonderful things about the Homeschool in the Woods materials is that Amy Pak is such an incredible artist.
 All these timeline figures are drawn by her!
 Doing a timeline is a great project for any history curriculum.